Associate in Applied Science Degrees

 - Students must take the National Council Licensure Examination (NCLEX) to earn the RN designation.

 - Application for admission to the Southwestern Michigan College School of Nursing is a separate process from being admitted to the college.
 Students must apply for admission to the nursing within the application deadlines.
 Students must first apply to SMC then contact the Nursing Specialty Advisor as soon as possible to establish a program of study and learn all of the School of Nursing requirements.

 - Forty students are admitted to the School of Nursing each fall and spring semester.
 Admission is based on an eight-point scale determined by GPA.

-- Articulation agreements exist between Southwestern Michigan College and Ferris State University, Bethel College, and Indiana University.
+- Articulation agreements exist between Southwestern Michigan College and Ferris State University and Bethel College.

 Program GuidesNursing (RN) Nursing (LPN to RN)